 - 1) The family must live in the jurisdiction of the HACN at least twelve (12) consecutive months from the effective date of the contract before exercising portability, unless waived by the HACN due to extenuating circumstances.
-Reasons for waiver include medical or domestic violence reasons, other reasons affecting the health and safety of the participating family, or exercising portability in order to fulfill its self-sufficiency goals. - 2) The HACN will make a good faith effort to locate and contact a FSS family that exercises portability to another jurisdiction.
-If the family does not respond within thirty (30) calendar days, the HACN may terminate the family's FSS contract in accordance with Section 15 of this plan.
-If the contract is terminated, the family's escrow will be forfeited. - 3) The HACN will notify the receiving Housing Authority that the family has an active FSS Contract of Participation and an escrow account, if applicable. - 4) If the family's voucher is absorbed by the receiving housing authority and the family is accepted into the receiving housing authority's FSS program, the contract and escrow account funds will be transferred to the receiving housing authority. - 5) If the family's voucher or FSS account is not absorbed by the receiving housing authority, and if the family can demonstrate that it can fulfill its responsibilities under the FSS contract in the new location, the HACN will allow the family to continue in the HACN's FSS program.
-In this case, the family must relocate to a jurisdiction in which the HACN can adequately oversee the family's participation in the program. - 6) The HACN will terminate the family's Contract of Participation in accordance with Section 14 of this plan if the family exercises portability to a jurisdiction that does not have a FSS program or if the family is not accepted into the new jurisdiction's FSS program and the HACN cannot adequately oversee the family's participation in the program or the family cannot demonstrate that it can fulfill its responsibilities under the FSS contract in the new location.
+Reasons for waiver include medical or domestic violence reasons, other reasons affecting the health and safety of the participating family or exercising portability in order to fulfill its self-sufficiency goals. - 2) The HACN will make a good faith effort to locate and contact a FSS family that exercises portability to another jurisdiction.
+If the family does not respond within thirty (30) calendar days, the HACN may terminate the family's FSS contract in accordance with Section O of this Action Plan.
+If the contract is terminated, the family's escrow will be forfeited. - 3) The HACN will notify the receiving Housing Authority that the family has an active FSS Contract of Participation and an escrow account, if applicable. - 4) If the family's voucher is absorbed by the receiving housing authority and the family is accepted into the receiving housing authority's FSS program, the contract and escrow account funds will be transferred to the receiving housing authority. - 5) If the family's voucher or FSS account is not absorbed by the receiving housing authority the following options are available to the family at the discretion of the HACN: - If the family can demonstrate that it can fulfill its responsibilities under the FSS contract in the new location, the HACN will allow the family to continue in the HACN's FSS program.
+In this case, the family must relocate to a jurisdiction in which the HACN can adequately oversee the family's participation in the program; - The HACN will terminate the family's Contract of Participation in accordance with Section O of this Action Plan if (1) the family exercises portability to a jurisdiction that does not have a FSS program or the family is not accepted into the new jurisdiction's FSS program, and the HACN cannot adequately oversee the family's participation in the program or (2)